Type-safe bitwise operations - TL;DR

 Boost.Flags requires at least C++11.

-Concepts are used if available and not disabled using BOOST_FLAGS_HAS_CONCEPTS
+Concepts are used if available and not disabled by BOOST_FLAGS_HAS_CONCEPTS

 .